-Neutral Female: Kind of.
-She's absent during dungeon sequences and fights, apart from one particular boss fightnote she still isn't controllable, but casts magic from the sidelines which is explained as Yuri and the others guarding her.
+- Neutral Female: Kind of.
+She's absent during dungeon sequences and fights, apart from one particular boss fightnote which is explained as Yuri and the others guarding her.
 However, Yuri can't cast magic without her being there.

-MacGuffin Girl: Being the wellspring of the twins' crystal power is why the villains are after them.
+- MacGuffin Super Person: Being the wellspring of the twins' crystal power is why the villains are after them.